sebseager/cryoem-picker-eval/guides/sphire-cryolo.md

 cryolo_predict.py -c cryolo_output/cryolo_config.json -w path/to/model.h5 -i mrc/ -g 0 -o cryolo_output/ -t 0.3 --filament -fw 100 -bd 20 -mn 6
 ```

-where the `-fw` indicates filament width in pixels, `-bd` indicates the distance adjacent boxes on the filament, and `-mn` indicates the smallest number of boxes that are allowed to constitute a filament.
+where the `-fw` indicates filament width in pixels, `-bd` indicates the distance between adjacent boxes on the filament, and `-mn` indicates the smallest number of boxes that are allowed to constitute a filament.